-- Only one partnering laboratory is permitted per RFA.
-However, the laboratory can collaborate with other labs through a Memorandum Purchase Order (MPO).
+- Only one partnering public institution is permitted per RFA.
+However, a laboratory can collaborate with other labs through a Memorandum Purchase Order (MPO).
 Universities can collaborate with other universities and private companies through subcontracts.
 National laboratories are not permitted to be subcontractors on a project awarded to a university/company team.
-The institute PI must be a technical staff member and employee of the partnering laboratory.
+The institute PI must be a technical staff or faculty member and employee of the partnering institute.

 - The U.S.-registered company must agree to terms and conditions within either a standard or SBIR DOE CRADA and execute a negotiated agreement before work can commence.

-- Laboratory PIs must have the necessary expertise, time and resources to perform the work in an effective manner.
+- Institute PIs must have the necessary expertise, time and resources to perform the work in an effective manner.
 The laboratory PI must perform a minimum 25% of the laboratory scope.
 The senior faculty member who is the university PI must contribute a minimum 5% of the university labor.

-- The participating laboratory cannot subcontract out more than 50% of the work.
+- The participating institute cannot subcontract out more than 25% of the work.

-- A record-of-discussion must be part of the RFA showing mutual agreement between the company and laboratory PIs regarding the scope of work signed by the PIs.
-If the RFA requires use of specialized, high-demand laboratory facilities, the laboratory PI’s supervisor must also sign indicating the resource will be available.
+- A record-of-discussion must be part of the RFA showing mutual agreement between the company and institute PIs regarding the scope of work signed by the PIs.
+If the RFA requires use of specialized, high-demand laboratory facilities, the institute PI’s supervisor must also sign indicating the resource will be available.